syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/FilterRow.md

 </ol>
 </td>
 <td>
-The default filter condition is Begins With, the below filter conditions are available in text filter.
+The default filter condition is Begins With.
+Following filter conditions are available in text filter.
 <ol>
 <li>Equals</li>
 <li>Not Equal</li>